Xilinx/imagebuilder/README.md

 - XEN specifies the Xen hypervisor binary to load.
 Note that it has to be a regular Xen binary, not a u-boot binary.

+- XEN_CMD specifies the command line arguments used for Xen.
+If not set, the default one will be used.

 - DOM0_KERNEL specifies the Dom0 kernel file to load.

+- DOM0_CMD specifies the command line arguments for Dom0's Linux kernel.
+If "root=" isn't set, imagebuilder will try to determine it.
+  If not set at all, the default one is used.

 - DOM0_RAMDISK specifies the Dom0 ramdisk to use.
 Note that it should be a regular ramdisk cpio.gz file, not a u-boot binary.